 Vessel & Crew

 Your Kenai Fjords cruise adventure takes place aboard the Darby, a former commercial fishing vessel designed for northwestern waters.
-The Darby is not a luxury boat, but offers comfortable “glamping" with an open sleeping concept (similar to the sleeping arrangements in an RV).
+The Darby is not a luxury boat, but offers comfortable and cozy open sleeping concept (similar to the sleeping arrangements in an RV) with better views.

 The boat accommodates up to six friends or family, although it is most comfortable with a maximum of four adults.
 Due to the close quarters of the ship, your party will have exclusive use of the Darby during your trip.

 After a full day of fresh air and excitement, you’ll fall asleep quickly in your warm, dry berth.
 The open layout of the boat means there are no rooms with doors.
 You'll have your choice of a double bed and four single bunks in the salon area.
 The two crew members sleep in a separate sleeping area, with a privacy curtain drawn between the crew quarters and guest quarters.
 This set-up doesn’t offer a lot of privacy, so you'll want to be comfortable with your fellow travelers.

 Guests and crew have separate shower and restroom facilities.
 Like in an RV, the restrooms are designed for efficiency, and include a hand-held shower head.
 Many guests embrace the "camping out" nature of the trip and decline to shower on our shorter trips, but the choice is yours.